dmatrix/spark-misc/src/py/sc/variants/developer_user_guide.md

 Apache Spark 4.0's Variant data type provides capabilities for semi-structured data processing.
 By following the patterns and practices outlined in this guide, you can:

 - Maintain schema flexibility for evolving data structures
-- Build maintainable, scalable data pipelines using modular design
+- Build maintainable data pipelines using modular design
 - Optimize queries with CTE-based approaches
-- Handle complex nested data structures efficiently
+- Handle complex nested data structures

 The examples and best practices in this guide provide a foundation for implementing Variant-based solutions in your own projects.
-Test with representative data volumes and monitor performance in production environments.
+Test thoroughly with your specific data and requirements.

 ### Next Steps